csaunders/shopProductSink/README.md

 You should probably be doing this already anyway since it's good practice.
 The only problem is you are somewhat forced onto a naming convention for at least one of your API variables.

-The variable that needs to be set in your environment is `SHOPIFY_API_SECRET`
+The variable that needs to be set in your environment is `SHOPIFY_APP_SECRET`

 **3. Register to receive Product change webhooks whenever it is necessary**